 Take today for instance.
 After dealing with various billing and paperwork issues and a grocery store trip that was 80% hectic (due to taking both children to the store) and 20% embarrassing (due to leaving my wallet at home), I took my kids to their first ever dentist appointment.
 I ran interference between the children and the waiting room blinds with one arm and filled out a stack of paperwork about each of their medical histories with the other.
 They were individually really well behaved during their actual exams, but I was sweating bullets keeping the one out of the dentist chair from doing things like licking the protective eyewear or emptying drawers of floss and toothbrushes.
 The second we left (and they no longer had anyone to impress) my youngest nearly succeeded in breaking my death grip on her hand and running in front of a car.
 Once I’d wrestled the kids into our car against their will they immediately began fighting over the chintzy toys they’d acquired from the dentist’s treasure chest.
 This battle continued intermittently until we shut each of them into their separate bedrooms three hours later.
 By that point I was in dire need of a Carmelita.

-- 3/4 cup granulated sugar
+- 3/4 C granulated sugar

-- 1/2 cup heavy cream
+- 1/2 C cream

-- 3/4 cup butter, melted
+- 3/4 C butter melted

-- 3/4 cup brown sugar, packed
+- 3/4 C brown sugar packed

-- 1 cup flour
+- 1 C flour

-- 1 cup rolled oats
+- 1 C rolled oats

-- 1 teaspoon baking soda
+- 1 tsp baking soda

-- 4 ounces semisweet chocolate chips about 3/4 C)
+- 4 oz semisweet chocolate chips about 3/4 C

-- 2 oz Pecans (~ 1/2 C)
+- 2 oz pecans about 1/2 C

 - Preheat oven to 350ºF.